Ttyrec: Technical file format specification

 and the actual payload written as text with vt100 control codes.

+The 32-bit sec range makes the format susceptible to the Year 2038 problem.

 The format does not contain any information about the character set used nor about the terminal size needed to play back the file. termrec will inject this information as \e%G for UTF-8 or \e%@ for not UTF-8 and as \e[8;Y;Xt for size, but not all players will understand these codes.